Drafting a European patent application

 European patent applications – Prosecution

-Patenthuis handles the entire grant procedure for you, while consulting you throughout the process.
-The substantive part of the procedure typically involves several replies to objections from the examiner.
-This is usually spread over a period of several years.
-The various additional procedural requirements, such as deadlines and fees to be paid, are closely monitored by Patenthuis as well.
+Patenthuis handles the entire grant procedure for you.
+We keep you informed of any progress and will always consult you when decisions need to be made.
+The substantive part of the procedure typically involves one to three replies to objections from the examiner.
+These are usually spread over a period of several years.
+The various additional procedural requirements are closely monitored by Patenthuis as well.
+This concerns deadlines, renewal fees, etc.

 Our services include:

-- taking care of payment of fees and making sure that all deadlines are met and monitored.
+- Ensuring payment of fees and that all deadlines are met and monitored.

-A European patent will only be granted if the examiner is satisfied that all legal requirements have been met.
+A European patent will only be granted if the examiner, after careful examination of the patent application, is satisfied that all legal requirements have been met.
 These legal requirements include the concept of novelty and the presence of an inventive step.

 A critical date is one year after the first filing.
 This is the expiry of the priority year, established by the Paris Convention.

-If you wish to seek protection in other countries than the first country of filing, you need to file patent applications in these other countries within the priority year.
+If you wish to get protection in other countries than the first country of filing, you need to file patent applications in these other countries within the priority year.